 That wasn't luck.
 It was a combination of discernment — knowing which signal actually mattered — and timing — moving while the window was still open.

-For the next 15 years, I operated at the cutting edge of B2B technology — helping companies navigate every shift from content marketing to digital transformation to video-first strategy.
-And when the AI wave started forming, I didn't wait to see what would happen.
-In 2023, Zen Media became the first PR and B2B firm to launch an AI-powered app — before any of the major firms made their move.
+For the next 15 years, she operated at the cutting edge of B2B technology — helping companies navigate every shift from content marketing to digital transformation to video-first strategy.
+Today, as CEO of Hyder Ground, she builds and backs businesses in the window after something becomes possible and before it becomes obvious.

-Then I used the same instinct to know when to exit.
-I sold the company I'd spent over a decade building — because the same pattern recognition that told me to start also told me when it was time to let go and go all-in on what's next.
+She used the same instinct to know when to exit Zen Media after 17 years — because the same pattern recognition that told her to start also told her when it was time to go all-in on what's next.

 Social media when it was a “fad.”
 B2B tech before digital transformation had a name.
 AI before the industry caught up.
 Every wave, the same pattern: see the signal, interpret whether it's real, act before the window closes.
-I've spent 17 years spotting opportunities and turning them into tailwinds — for myself and for the companies I advise.
-That's not a keynote topic for me.
-It's how I've operated my entire career.
+That operating discipline is now the foundation of Six Signals, her forthcoming book from Simon & Schuster, and the flagship keynote that helps leaders act while the window is still open.